davidmalcolm/texi2rst/output/c++-interface-and-implementation-pragmas.rst

   .. index:: #pragma implementation

-  Use this pragma in a main input file, when you want full output from included header files to be generated (and made globally visible).
+  Use this pragma in a *main input file*, when you want full output from included header files to be generated (and made globally visible).
 The included header file, in turn, should use #pragma interface.
   Backup copies of inline member functions, debugging information, and the